 I had a hard time understanding what stereochemistry even was before I took out a molymod kit.
 I ended up getting the kit within the first few weeks of the semester and it proved incredibly helpful in visualizing 3-dimensional structures like chairs conformations and Newman projections.

 The molymod kit obviously wasn't allowed to be out during exam, but it really helped me understand how atoms were connected in a Newman projection.
 Soon enough, I was able to convert Newman projections to skeletal structures fairly easily.

 My molecular modeling kit also helped me memorize whether a certain hydrogen was axial (or equatorial) up or down on cyclohexane chairs.
 This helped me at exam time in determining what was a high or low energy structure on something with substituents attached.

 There are so many organic chemistry tutorial videos freely available on the Internet.
-I personally like Sal Kahn's organic chemistry tutorials over at Kahn Academy, because he explains why things work the way they do.
+I personally like the organic chemistry tutorials over at Khan Academy, because he explains why things work the way they do.
 His videos happened to go in the same order as my course which I found helpful as well.

 I'm not joking.
 We went over problem sets for hours in our study group and when I went home I did more practice problems!

 Go over pertinent problems in your book.
 The end of each chapter should have problems.
 Once you do enough problems, you may even be able to invent your own (this is a seriously good sign.)
 Learning nomenclature and have a structure name down pat?
 Add a bromine somewhere.
 Name it.
 Add a methyl.
 Name it.

 When it comes to review guides, my professor recommended Organic Chemistry as a Second Language.
 At first, I thought, "Okay lady, you want me to buy the textbook, come to lecture, and then read some other side books?
 You're out of your mind."